BMES Mid-Career Award

 The BMES Mid-Career Award recognizes a member in good standing who has demonstrated significant leadership and achievements in biomedical engineering.
 These achievements may be in scholarship, education, mentorship, leadership, or the practice of biomedical engineering.

 An academic nominee will hold associate professor status consistent with peer recognition for contributions as an independent research educator.
 In non-academic sectors, the candidate will have demonstrated substantial contributions in mentorship, practice, or leadership within appropriate positions in the industry.

 BMES Mid-Career Award Recipients

-2021 - Princess Imoukhuede, Ph.D. - Washington University in St. Louis
+2021 - Princess Imoukhuede, Ph.D. - University of Washington

 2020 - Omolola "Lola" Eniola-Adefeso, Ph.D. - University of Michigan

 2019 - Celeste Nelson, Ph.D. - Princeton University